Debt Ratios for Home Lending

 - Gross monthly income of $6,500 x .41 = $2,665 can be applied to recurring debt plus housing expenses

-Don't forget these ratios are just guidelines.
-We'd be thrilled to help you pre-qualify to determine how large a mortgage loan you can afford.
+Remember these are only guidelines.
+We'd be thrilled to pre-qualify you to determine how large a mortgage loan you can afford.